tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 Immediately will be generated asynchronously by the pg_vectorize background worker, the same as how they were generated during `vectorize.table`.
- Now when we search for "foot items", we can see that embeddings have been updated for our new data.
+ Now when we search for "food items", we can see that embeddings have been updated for our new data.

 ```sql
 SELECT * FROM vectorize.search(